Python Client

 List of specifications describing the structure of the metadata and/or data.

-It adds these methods, which return a new Node instance.
+It adds these methods, which return a new Container instance.

 Make a Node with a subset of this Node's entries, filtered by query.